Identification and Scaling of Latent Variables in Ordinal Factor Analysis: Alternative Integer Constraints

 \paragraph{Constrain two middle thresholds instead of two outer thresholds.} We again observed that the outer thresholds would be estimated outside of $(1,K_j)$, leading again to a larger mismatch between observed averages and latent variable predictions.

-\paragraph{Constrain the loadings' geometric mean to equal 1, instead of the arithmetic mean.} Under this constraint, we experienced inconsistent signs of individual loadings.
+\paragraph{Constrain the loadings' geometric mean to equal 1, instead of the arithmetic mean.} Under this constraint, we may experience inconsistent signs of individual loadings.
 For example, when we have an even number of loadings, the loadings can all be negative yet have a geometric mean of 1.
-So researchers may experience problems with sign indeterminacy under these constraints.
+This will not necessarily be problematic in situations where all loadings are expected to have the same sign, and where we use frequentist estimation.
+It may be more problematic for Bayesian models where some loadings' posterior distributions overlap with 0.
+In that case, MCMC methods may experience problems because they will sometimes encounter loadings with differing signs.